emilio-martinez/is-datatype/README.md

 ## Usage

-This package exposes three main exports through the main entry point: `is`, `DataType` and `isOptions`—a `function`, `enum` and a Typescript `interface`, respectively.
+This package exposes three main exports through the main entry point: `is`, `DataType` and `isOptions`—a `function`, an `enum` and a Typescript `interface`, respectively.
 Those will be covered in the following subsections.
 Additionally, there are a number of other functions and interfaces exported via `is.internal` and `is.interfaces` which are mostly leveraged internally and therefore will not be covered here; however, if you're curious and/or want to use those pieces of functionality, they're available and documented in the source code.

 ### `DataType`

 An `enum` called `DataType` is exported by this package with the sole purpose of providing an simple API to expose the supported data types, listed above.
-It's important to keep in mind that while recommended usage for `DataType` is through Typescript because of it's tooling benefits, `enums`—and such is the case for `DataType`—will function the same way in any regular Javascript environment because they're output is simply an Object.
+It's important to keep in mind that while recommended usage for `DataType` is through Typescript because of it's hinting, `enums`—and such is the case for `DataType`—will function the same way in any regular Javascript environment because they're output is simply an Object.

 In a nutshell `DataType` functions as follows: